Sherrie Johnson Honoured with the 2019 Leonard McHardy and John Harvey Award

-The Leonard McHardy and John Harvey Award (LMJH Award) is a new annual award that recognizes the important work of theatre, dance and opera administrators.
+The Leonard McHardy and John Harvey Award (LMJH Award) was inaugurated in 2008 and is an annual award that recognizes the important work of theatre, dance and opera administrators.
 Recipients of the LMJH Award have at least 10 years of demonstrated commitment to the performing arts, in addition to having made an impact on the industry in Toronto.

-The winner will be chosen by the Selection Committee from nominations received from the TAPA membership and will receive a cash prize of $1,000 and a plaque awarded by TAPA through the generous sponsorship of Elizabeth Comper.
+The winner will be chosen by the Selection Committee from nominations received from the TAPA membership.

 Individuals eligible for the LMJH award must have demonstrated a minimum 10 year commitment and impact to Toronto’s theatre, dance and opera community.